sekarrds1989/VDI/README.md

 - Configure appropriate path for "backupdir".
 - Open Vim on some file and Run PlugInstall to install all required plugin's.
 - you will get "GTAGS not found." error whenever a file is opened from a non-gtags enabled folder.
+### Imp Shortcuts:
+#### gtags browsing:
+C-]     -   Jump to definition of tag under cursor
+C-d     -   Jump back to last tag
+C-r     -   List all references
+\       -   Leader key ( used to define more shortcuts)
+\nt     -   Toggle NerdTree
+\t      -   Toggle Tagbar
+Space   -   Start command bar with colon
+\l      -   Toggle vim Locationlist
+\q      -   Toggle vim quicklist
+            quicklist can be used to process bash console output to parse thru each files output.
+            ex:
+                1) grep for a string in a folder
+                2) open vim
+                3) open quicklist
+                4) you will see all grep results here. now you can move thru them and jump to that file directly
+\p      -   :set paste
+\o      -   :set nopaste
+\[      -   open folds
+\]      -   close folds

+#### vim cmd bar
+cs f s <str>    - Find all refrences of given string cs              - List all possiblities of cscope

 ## bashrc:
  - PS promt will display last 3 parent folders.
  - backward history search support using up arrow-keys enabled
+### Imp Shortcuts:
+alltags     -   build all tags (gtags and cscope)
+                cscope is needed for gtags-cscope integration check alias file for more details

 ## tmux.conf:
  - very minimal and needed configs added.
  - comment added for each block
+### Imp Shortcuts:
+C-aC-a      -   switch between windows
+C-a[Num]    -   Jump to window-Num

 ## putty-manager: